VedantNair14/Luxe-Sample/README.md

 The design follows a "Less is More" approach, inspired by high-end fashion houses.
 It uses bold typography, generous whitespace, and subtle micro-interactions to create a feeling of exclusivity and luxury.

 ---
-Created by Antigravity - Senior Full-Stack Developer & Product Strategist.
+Created by Vedant Nair- Python Full-Stack Developer.